World champion cyclist Amy Pieters in coma after crash | DW | 24.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The reigning women's madison-track-cycling champion has sustained serious head injuries in a crash during a training run in Spain.
-Her team has said that she has been placed in an induced coma.
+The reigning women's Madison track cycling champion has sustained serious head injuries in a crash during a training run in Spain.
+Her team has said she has been placed in an induced coma.

 Amy Pieters' SD Worx team issued a statement on Friday saying that she had undergone surgery for head injuries and was placed in an artificial coma after crashing while training with the Dutch national team in Calpe, Spain on Thursday.